Burnout Therapy for Professionals | Ontario

 We focus on adjusting how responsibility is carried so that work remains demanding but not consuming.

-Clients typically notice clearer thinking, reduced after-hours rumination, and the ability to care about their role without feeling owned by it.
+Clients typically notice clearer thinking, reduced after-hours rumination, and the ability to care about their role without feeling owned by it by week 6.

 What The Consult is For